alvinng4/Gravity-Simulator/README.md

 ## Functions in development:
-1. More advanced simulation: currently implemented Euler-Cromer 2-body simulation.
+1. More advanced simulation: RKF4(5) method.
 2. `Left click`: Create new gravitational object
 3. `Arrow up and down`: Change the rate of mass change when creating new object
 4. `P`: Pause